Skip to main content

 tip

-1. Add repository package.
+1. Add the repository package.

 yum install https://download.postgresql.org/pub/repos/yum/reporpms/EL-7-x86_64/pgdg-redhat-repo-latest.noarch.rpm